ethereum/consensus-specs/specs/altair/light-client/p2p-interface.md

 ### The gossip domain: gossipsub

-Gossip meshes are added to allow light clients stay in sync with the network.
+Gossip meshes are added to allow light clients to stay in sync with the network.

 #### Topics and messages